-Audience: Franklin and Urbana University faculty and staff with University-issued computers.
+Audience: Franklin University faculty and staff with University-issued computers.

 This document will outline how to transition from Skype for Business to Microsoft Teams as your primary tool for instant messaging and online meetings.